 NOTE: These are revised to bring TSC & SSSC into alignment, issued Jan 2020 & updated March 2021 – now amended June 2022.
 Amended Sept 2023 to include “P” Courses.

 Competitors must at all times keep clear of Commercial Shipping

 Throughout these Sailing Instructions, and in Club Rule 25, the word “boat” covers dinghies, sailboards, keelboats and catamarans.

-Any boat with a valid class certificate and covered by third party insurance (Rule 25) may be sailed by a member of the club in races for its class.
+Any boat with a valid class certificate and covered by third party insurance (TSC Club Rule 14) may be sailed by a member of the club in races for its class.
 (Points will be awarded to the helmsman and not the boat).
 Visitors are not eligible for club trophies other than at open meetings.

-Races will take place under the current Racing Rules of Sailing, the prescriptions of the RYA, these Sailing Instructions and the appropriate Class Rules.
+Races will take place under the current Racing Rules of Sailing (RRS), the prescriptions of the RYA, these Sailing Instructions and the appropriate Class Rules.
+All boat owners must hold insurance to cover third party claims to a minimum of £5,000,000.
 Valid buoyancy and measurement certificates, together with proof of insurance must be available to any Officer of the Club on demand.
 All boats shall carry their registered sail numbers, unless prior permission has been obtained from the Race Officer.
-The Sailing Committee accepts no responsibility for incorrect results caused by a change of sails.
+The Sailing Committee accepts no responsibility for incorrect scoring caused by incorrect sail numbers following a change of sails.

 4. FAIRWAY SAFETY

-If one competitor alters course to pass astern of a commercial vessel, all following competitors shall do likewise.
-Any competitor not observing this instruction may be disqualified by the Race Committee or after protest by another competitor.
-Flagrant or repeated conduct of this nature may be regarded as constituting misbehaviour under Club Rule 31 and the appropriate penalties under that rule applied.
+When (IC) Flag F has been displayed the shipping Fairway (as shown on the course chart) becomes an ‘obstrucion’’ as defined in the RRS Definitions If one competitor alters course to pass astern of a commercial vessel, all following competitors shall do likewise.
+Any competitor not observing this instruction may be protested by the Race Committee or another competitor.

 5. RACE START TIMES